Soft, fluffy, and smooth Vietnamese steamed buns filled with delicious savory pork filling, hard-boiled eggs, and Chinese sausage.

 1. The yeast is already active and starts working while you are shaping the dough

-That’s why I use room temperature liquid instead of warm liquid
+That’s why I use room temperature or cold liquid instead of warm liquid

 2. Air bubbles